Note to tropers:

 What if the original Hunter had killed Macbeth?

 The original Hunter refused Prince Duncan's order to kill Macbeth because it would raise suspicion.
 Because of his defiance, Duncan decided to double cross him by revealing his true identity to Macbeth.
 Was Duncan hoping Macbeth would kill the Hunter or was he hoping they would slaughter each other?
 What if the Hunter had survived?
 Did Duncan have a backup plan in case Hunter started coming after him for revenge?

-This is discussed on the main page under the Irony entry.
-If I recall correctly, it is Word of God that Macbeth being killed by the hunter in the matter it would have happened, had Demona not intervened, was Duncan's plan.
-But Duncan may have felt The Hunter was a threat to him as well, due to the veiled hostility he showed him.
-Thus, Macbeth killing Gilcomgain, or vice-versa, was likely a Xanatos Gambit.
+- This is discussed on the main page under the Irony entry.
+If I recall correctly, it is Word of God that Macbeth being killed by the Hunter in the matter it would have happened, had Demona not intervened, was Duncan's plan.
+But Duncan may have felt the Hunter was a threat to him as well, due to the veiled hostility he showed him.
+Thus, Macbeth killing Gillecomgain, or vice-versa, was likely a Xanatos Gambit.
 But as noted under the Irony entry, it would have turned out better if Macbeth had been killed, since it would have put a stop to the chain of events Duncan himself started in getting Macbeth to not be king, but did anyway because of said events caused by himself.
 But maybe this idea could be discussed on the WMG page, seems to be an interesting concept.
 Not sure if that adequately answers it, but I feel Duncan is more cunning then the hunter because of this plan, and thus, either way it could have went, he likely would have became the hunter, although in the canon version of events, it also lead to him being defeated by Macbeth.

 Why would Xanatos pick Goliath to be his "first" clone?